rmattila/rmattila.github.io/publications.md

 2017, 24.12: 1813-1817.

 ### Conferences:

+* Robert Mattila, Cristian R. Rojas, Eric Moulines, Vikram Krishnamurthy, and Bo Wahlberg, *Fast and Consistent Learning of Hidden Markov Models by Incorporating Non-Consecutive Correlations*.
+In the 37th International Conference on Machine Learning (**ICML'20**), 2020.

 * Robert Mattila, Inês Lourenço, Vikram Krishnamurthy, Cristian R. Rojas and Bo Wahlberg, [*What Did Your Adversary Believe?
 Optimal Filtering and Smoothing in